jajdp/Shenanibot-public/README.md

-# Shenanibot-public
+# Shenanibot
-Shenanibot is a free twitch chat bot developed for streamers playing LevelHead.
-Its purpose is to help streamers manage their level queues.
+The Shenanibot is a free twitch chat bot developed to help streamers manage a queue of viewer-chosen levels for the Butterscotch Shenanigans game [Levelhead](https://bscotch.net/games/levelhead)

-## Sooo... what does it do?
+## What does it do?
-The bot lets your viewers enter levelcodes for you to try, and automatically syncs them to your bookmarks directly in LevelHead, so that you don't have to type them in!
+The bot stores a list of viewer-submitted levelcodes for you to play, ~~and automatically syncs them to your bookmarks directly in LevelHead~~ (not yet, but soon!
+It'll let you copy/paste the levelcodes though), so that you don't have to type them in!

 ## Commands
 **Streamer Commands**
-`!prev` : Sets the index queue to the previous level.
-Now the current level would be the previous one.
+`!prev` : Moves the queue back a level
-`!next` : Sets the index queue to the next level
+`!next` : Moves the queue forward a level
 `!current` : Shows information about the current level being played
-`!clear` : Mark a level as beaten
+`!complete` : Mark a level as beaten and move to the next level
-`!skip` : Mark a level as skipped or not beaten
+`!skip` : Mark a level as skipped or not beaten and move to the next level in the queue

 **Viewer Commands**
-`!add [level code]` : Adds a level to the viewer level queue
+`!add [level code]` : Adds a level to the level queue
 `!q` or `!queue` : Shows up to 5 next levels in the queue
-`!totalq` : Shows the total number of levels in the queue as well as the quantity of levels beaten and unbeaten.
+`!totalq` : Shows the total number of levels in the queue as well as how many levels have been completed or skipped
 `!cmd` : Shows some quick commands for viewers
 `!about` : Shows customized message
 `!bot` : Shows bot description

 ## Want to add or edit commands?
-Well JavaScript is easy to learn and here you have the source code.
-So... you now have it all.
-Although forking the git and then helping us make the bot even better would be nice, you can just keep your changes to yourself.
-Just have fun!
+Feel free to fork or clone the bot, and change it however you like!
+Feel free to contribute to the bot, it's opensource after all!

 # Bot Setup